Leyla Erbil: Literary career

 She began writing stories while working as a secretary and translator.
 Her first poetry was published in 1945, but she is known for her stories, which began to appear in various journals in the 1950s.
 Her stories are usually based on emotional and sociological conflicts of individuals and the society.
 Whether it is a love story or the story of a family or about the political and social developments of society, she usually presents contradictory states and situations.
 Breaking away from the traditional techniques of Turkish literature and the syntax of the Turkish language, Erbil developed a unique style and used different wordings of Turkish, taking inspiration from the teachings of Sigmund Freud.
 She searched for a new narrative voice to depict the existential struggles of the modern individual who clashes with society.
 Erbil is noted for her ability to observe individuals using different societal perspectives, and her stories are characterized by efforts to depict the multiple dimensions of reality.

 Her first story Hallaç (Carder) came out in 1961.
 Her first novel Garip bir Kadın (A Strange Woman), published in 1971, became a masterpiece.
 Casting a resolute female gaze over a male world and penned with an innovative language, the book's critical success earned Erbil comparisons with Virginia Woolf.
 The novel was considered a pioneer, as for the first time in Turkish literature it was confronting issues such as virginity, incest and sexual and physical abuse.
 A Strange Woman was published at a time when the word feminism had not yet entered the Turkish vocabulary and mindset; hence feminists consider the novel to be a first of its kind.
 Leyla Erbil made important headway in Turkish literature with the distinctive style and format she developed in this novel, paving the way for others to follow.

 Another short story collection, Gecede (At Night) would reinforce her reputation as a majestic narrator of the female condition.
 Her following novels, Karanlığın Günü (The Day of Darkness) and Mektup Aşkları (Love letters) came during the dark era of the 80s, in 1985 and 1988 respectively.
 She dedicated the 90s to writing essays, before releasing in 2001 Cüce (Dwarf), another of her masterpieces replete with dark humour.

-Kalan (The Remaining), published in 2011, related the tragedy of Istanbul’s multicultural communities through the eyes of its cosmopolitan and rebellious female protagonist Lahzen.
+Kalan (The Remaining), published in 2011, related the tragedy of Istanbul's multicultural communities through the eyes of its cosmopolitan and rebellious female protagonist Lahzen.

 In 2002, Erbil was nominated as a candidate for the Nobel Prize in Literature by the PEN Writers Association, making her the first Turkish woman to be nominated for the prize in that category.

 Her works have been translated into English, French, and German languages.
+She was among the contributors of the literary magazine Papirüs which was edited by Cemal Süreya.